Melanie-MR/DelilahRest/README.md

 *npm run dev*

 #### One more thing...
 Use the file delilah.sql to make the Data Base.
+I recommend using Postman to test it.

 You have all set!
 Have fun!:)